BrianHCombes/SelfEd-Tutorial-Javascript/SelfEd-Javascript-Functions-Anonymous/README.md

 ### :arrow_down_small: **Learn Process:**

 Had a brief moment where I needed to brush up on anonymous functions.
-Found this great Noah Stokes tutorial (listed in above).
+Found this great Noah Stokes tutorial (listed in Tutorial Links).
 He gets reasonably complex at the end of his tutorial.
 I plan to write some SelfEd code based on his example (hopefully soon).
 For now, his tutorial is all that's needed.